Office of Graduate Medical Education

 What makes a doctor, a doctor?

 The state of Nevada is home to a close-knit group of passionate and dedicated medical residents; who are actively engaged with their community.
-The University of Nevada School of on the growth of Graduate Medical Education.
+The [University of Nevada, Reno School of Medicine] of on the growth of Graduate Medical Education.
 One of the primary factors, in keeping doctors in Nevada.

 Martin: Residency is training, that people complete after they graduate from medical school.
 Lot of people think, you know, go to medical school, you're doctor, you can go out in the world and practice.
 But, residency is required to receive a medical license to practice medicine, to see patients.
 So, it can vary from a minimum of 3 years to many more, depending on what someone specializes in, if they pursue fellowship, advanced training.
 Someone who graduates from medical school is a medical doctor, but they're not licensed to practice medicine, without completion of a training program of some kind.
 And that's what residency programs are and they range in different types; from family medicine, internal medicine, obstetrics and gynecology, surgery.
 It's a number of different fields of that people can pursue.
 The medical school gives you the foundation for all of those, but residency gives you the path that you go down and actually what type of doctor you become.